Leading the e-way

 - Leverage Instagram’s ‘shopping feature’ to tag products & add information that helps customers navigate easily.

 Rather than directing your customers to Instagram from your website or vice versa, you can fully utilise the Instagram shopping feature and let your customers buy products quickly from the app.
 With more than 1 billion monthly users, it is safe to assume that your customers are already on Instagram.
 Now make it easier for them to discover and shop your brand with Instagram shoppable posts.

 - Utilize Pinterest’s, ‘Complete the Look’ feature, a visual search that recommends products based on past customer engagement.

 Pinterest, for a very long time, has been focusing on its eCommerce capabilities, and this new search tool is a massive step in that direction.
-They have launched a new “complete the look” , it is a visual search tool that will recommend you with relevant products in the fashion and home decor category.
+They have launched a new “complete the look”, which is a visual search tool that will recommend you with relevant products in the fashion and home decor category.
 An excellent time for all the brands out there to take advantage of this feature.

 - Use personal CTA features like drop-down, shop now, sign up, etc., on Facebook to actively drive customers to click & boost potential sales.

 Facebook is an excellent platform for ads, as it is the largest social media network.
 If you target the advertisements correctly on Facebook, it can yield great results for your eCommerce store.
 Moreover, you can also use their shop feature on Facebook to customize the look of your virtual storefront with personalized fonts & colours.